NateEag/how-i-code/drafts/daily-routine.rst

 violating the team's social norms (though it's worth talking to teammates individually to feel out the possibility of shifting that social norm).

-Note that the ideal status update is a hyperlink to your activity feed in the shared work track.
+The ideal status update is a hyperlink to your activity feed in the shared work tracker.
 If it doesn't support that, make the case for changing trackers (Redmine and Jira both have something like this).

 Information Triage